-Amelia Island and the area surrounding is the perfect destination for a family friendly biking vacation.
-Filled with beautiful sights, sounds, food, and many safe bike trails and paths, you’ll love exploring this scenic island getaway on bicycle.
+Amelia Island and the area surrounding is the perfect destination for a family-friendly biking vacation.
+Filled with beautiful sights, sounds, food, and many biking and hiking trails and paths, you’ll love exploring this scenic island getaway on bicycle.

 Bike rentals make it possible for you to see the area from a different perspective than you get while walking, driving or riding in a vehicle.
 It allows you to fully engage your senses and come home with beautiful, vivid memories of the time you spent biking Amelia Island.
 Rich with history, culture, and natural scenery, you’ll find biking on Amelia Island to be a relaxing and exciting vacation experience.

 If you’re interested in bike rentals but aren’t sure what place near your Amelia Island vacation rental will offer them or where you can take them, this guide will answer your questions and explain how to enjoy and explore Amelia Island on two wheels safely.

 Several Island Vendors Offer Bike Rentals